- 4-Minute Article

 Tax-Smart Ways to Time Retirement Income Withdrawals

-See which accounts to withdraw from and when to lessen the tax impact.
+See which accounts to withdraw from and how they may lessen the tax impact.

-- What retirement money should I use first?
+- What retirement money should I consider using first?

 - When should I revisit my retirement plan?